scaling Sanitation Services within everyone forever districts and beyond

 - Create or strengthen supporting functions

 - Strengthen and reform rules and regulations

 While the approach to scaling is country and context specific, most of the strategies are based on the principle of crowding in: new entrepreneurs independently decide to start their own sanitation businesses and meet what they consider to be a growing customer demand.
 New government institutions realize the success of the intervention developed and decide to adopt it.
 All actors are adapting the intervention that Water For People initially supported more heavily, because ownership and control lies with them.
 This is often accompanied by a more intensive evaluation on inclusion of vulnerable groups and exploration of suitable mechanisms to reach those groups.

 During this stage, Water For People shifts from having a direct relationship with individual implementers to supporting the industry as whole.
-This may include facilitating the policy environment, marketing, creating awareness, and developing financing channels between entrepreneurs and commercial lenders.
-The aim is to develop a competitive environment where there is incentive and capacity improve and expand service delivery.
+This may include influencing the policy and regulatory environment, marketing, and developing financing channels between entrepreneurs and commercial lenders.
+The aim is to develop a competitive environment where there is incentive and capacity to improve and expand service delivery.